-JROTC Director and Senior Army Instructor: Lieutenant Colonel Christopher Wingate, U.S. Army (Retired)
+JROTC Director: Lieutenant Colonel Christopher Wingate, U.S. Army (Retired)

 Lieutenant Colonel Christopher Wingate retired from the U.S. Army in 2019 after 22 years of service as an Active Duty Army Aviation officer.
 In 2020, he was named head of the new Army JROTC/National Defense Cadet Corps program serving the Albemarle County public high school community.
 He lives on a small farm outside Charlottesville with his wife Bethany and his five children.